Board of Directors

 In many non-traumatic (natural) deaths, although no physical trauma may have been noticeable outwardly, the effects of long-standing chronic stressors, including heart disease, depression and anxiety, diabetes, and obesity, were evident.
 Dr. Okia spent the last ten years examining results people created within their bodies that caused their deaths.
 She studied these results while they were on her autopsy table, but it was too late for them to make any changes.
 Now, she examines the effects that people create in their lives.
 She and her coaching clients look at their results and determine if they are serving them.
 The great thing now is that she has an incredible opportunity to help them change those results if they want to create something extraordinary.

-Tim Klingman, Attorney
+Tim Klingman, Attorney, Treasurer

 Tim brings legal and real estate backgrounds to the board of CLAWW.
-A 1996 graduate of the University of Wisconsin Law School, his legal practice focused on equal employment opportunity in the workplace, with concentrations on racial discrimination and sexual harassment of employees.
-He combined his legal work with real estate investing and brokering, and in 2011 he segued fully into his role as president of a real estate firm that he co-founded a few years prior.
+A 1996 graduate of the University of Wisconsin Law School, his legal practice focused on equal employment opportunity in the workplace, concentrating on racial discrimination and sexual harassment of employees.
+He combined his legal work with real estate investing and brokering, and in 2011, he segued fully into his role as president of a real estate firm that he co-founded a few years prior.
 He cares greatly about CLAWW’s important mission and is excited to be involved with such credentialed and caring individuals.

 Lucille Bennett, BS

-LeAnn Minor, MS
+LeAnn Minor, Peer Support Specialist

-Education and Awareness Chair, Peer Support Specialist
+Diana Donald, Peer Support Specialist

 Skip to content